top of page

 Developers: Voolgi, Goose Minded

-SuchArt is a game that received flowers for its freedom, and accuracy with how paint acts and works in real life.
-Even if it isn’t a perfect replica, it’s a game that best emulates the experience of painting.
+SuchArt is an art game that received flowers for its freedom, and accuracy with how paint acts and works in real life.
+Even if it isn’t a perfect replica, it’s a video game that best emulates the experience of painting.

 2. Passpartout: Starving Artist